 Students requesting to update their name must submit the following form with a copy of their updated Social Security Card.

 Students may submit a change of phone number, address, preferred name, and emergency contact via their myTCU portal, under the Profile tile.

 Disclosure for Educational Requirements for Licensure

-The TCU School of Medicine M.D. program is one which prepares one to practice a field or trade that may be considered professional practice in certain states, and therefore, may require licensure or certification to practice in that field or trade.
+The Burnett School of Medicine M.D. program is one which prepares one to practice a field or trade that may be considered professional practice in certain states, and therefore, may require licensure or certification to practice in that field or trade.
 However, educational requirements for licensure or certification vary by state.
 The following chart identifies the U.S. states and territories in which the medical education program meets the requirements, does not meet the requirements or we have not made a determination if the curriculum meets the requirements.
 View .pdf.

 Meets the requirements in these states and US Territories